FOREX-Dollar falls after Fed's Yellen says caution appropriate

 NEW YORK, March 29 The U.S. dollar hit its

-lowest level against the euro in over a week on Tuesday and fell
+lowest level against the euro in over a week and fell against

 "cautiously" in hiking interest rates.